Robert Meadows, Ph.D., Ed.D.

-Robert J. Meadows is Professor and Chair of the Criminal Justice and Legal Studies program.
-Dr. Meadows received a Ph.D. in Criminal Justice from Claremont Graduate University and a Doctorate of Education ( Ed.D)from Pepperdine University.
+Robert J. Meadows is Professor of the Criminology and Criminal Justice.
+He also coordinates of the Legal Studies minor.
+He was formally department chair of Criminal Justice for over 10 years.
+Dr. Meadows received a Ph.D. in Criminal Justice from Claremont Graduate University and a Doctorate of Education ( Ed.D) and masters degree (M.S.) from Pepperdine University.
 He received his B.S. from Northern Arizona University.
-Dr. Meadows has years of teaching, research and practical experience.
-Prior to teaching, Dr. Meadows worked as a police officer in Los Angeles.
-He taught at Kent State University, Appalachian State University, and Glendale College, Glendale, California prior to his appointment at CLU.
-Dr. Meadow’s research and teaching interests include violence and victimization and legal issues in criminal justice.
-He is a member of several editorial boards and has authored a number of articles, research reports and books.
-His most recent books are Understanding Violence and Victimization now in its 6th edition, and Evil Minds both published by Pearson Publishing Co.
+Dr. Meadows has over 35 years of teaching, research and practical experience.
+Prior to teaching, Dr. Meadows worked as a police officer in Los Angeles (LAPD) assigned to patrol, accident investigation, and recruit training.
+Prior to CLU, he taught at Kent State University, Ohio, Appalachian State University North Carolina, and Glendale College, Glendale, California.
+Dr. Meadow’s research and teaching interests include violence and victimization, legal issues in criminal justice, and comparative justice systems.
+He has authored a number of articles and books.
+His most recent book now in its 7th edition is titled: Understanding Violence and Victimization.
+Outside of academia, his interests are hiking, tennis, flying (private pilot) and travel.

 B.S., Northern Arizona University, 1970, M.S., Ed.D., Pepperdine University, 1974, 1982 Ph.D., Claremont Graduate School, 1986

 The criminal justice system; legal issues in criminal justice; violence and victims; experiential learning strategies in criminal justice;body cameras in policing.